ChrisRM/material-theme-jetbrains/README.md

 And 6 other bundled themes
 - **Monokai Pro Theme**
+- **Dracula Theme**
 - **Arc Dark Theme**
 - **Atom One Dark Theme**
 - **Atom One Light Theme**
 - **Solarized Dark**
 - **Solarized Light**

 Besides, the plugin offers an endpoint allowing plugin developers to develop their own themes, just like color schemes.
-You can look for example for the [Dracula theme](https://plugins.jetbrains.com/plugin/10762-dracula-theme), a port of the Dracula color scheme.

-You should also see the [Night Owl](https://github.com/xdrop/night-owl-jetbrains) porting using the Material Theme API while adding its own lot of options :)
+You can look at the [Night Owl](https://github.com/xdrop/night-owl-jetbrains) porting using the Material Theme API while adding its own lot of options :)

 And you can also disable the theming and revert to the original Darcula, while still keeping Material Theme additions such as the icons and UI components.